The papers are open access and free of charge. Authors are not charged any publication fee.

 - JEM's Declaration of Copyright.

-Papers which do not fulfill the criteria of JEM and are not written in JEM's Template file will not be accepted for the publishing procedure.
+Papers that do not fulfill the criteria of JEM and do not follow JEM_Template_for SUBMISSION AND REVISION file (see above) will not be accepted for the publishing procedure.

 Types of papers